RJMourits/Modelling-the-enslaved-as-historical-persons/README.md

 ### 5.5.
 Relation owner - legal representative
-Owners are sometimes represented by an intermediary or by their spouse, like in the example by the owner's spouse.
+Owners are sometimes represented by an intermediary, like by the enslaver in the example by her spouse.
 This is modelled with the properties legallyRepresents and legallyRepresentedBy.

 We advise to also add the beginning and end date of the observed enslaved relations with a blank node using sdo:startDate and sdo:endDate, as legal representation can change over time.